Richard Kamler - The Table of Voices: An Art of Engagement Part2

 RK: They used to have inmate exhibitions right outside the east gate.
-So when we were doing work for an exhibition, what I asked was do something about your own experience.
+So when we were doing work for an exhibition, what I asked them was "Do something about your own experience."
 And that took a while.
-There is one prison drawing that if you see one, you'll see hundreds.
+There is one prison drawing that, if you've seen it, you'll see hundreds.
 It's a drawing, highly detailed, of what they call a rig: hypodermic needle, matches and a spoon, okay?
 And there will be barbed wire on it and sometimes a very sexy woman with really high spike-heel shoes and an uplift bra.
 They all make that drawing.

 RW: You mean you weren't bringing in supplies?

-RW: I'm not disagreeing, but how did you get the sense that there was a healing in this process?
+RW: How did you get the sense that there was a healing in this process?

 RW: Real anger.

 RK: Yeah.
-And I'm not a psychologist and I didn't want to go down that road.
+I'm not a psychologist and I didn't want to go down that road.
 I could have gotten into trouble because I didn't know what I would be doing.
-So I'd just say, wow, I get it.
+So I'd just say, "Wow, I get it."
 Then I'd come back and tell them experiences I had when I was a kid.
 So we made a common ground.

 And I began to think about those times without really understanding what I was thinking about.
 Then as time went on, I became a prison abolitionist, which I still am, politically.
-After that I felt that I couldn't work there any longer.
-The warden was dangling the programming and saying, look at all the great programs we have!
-Why don't you give us more money so we can build more prisons?
-So, like other people, I felt that I was being used and I actually quit working at San Quentin.
+After that I felt I couldn't work there any longer.
+The warden was dangling the programming and saying, "Look at all the great programs we have!
+Why don't you give us more money so we can build more prisons?"
+So, like other people, I felt that I was being used, and I actually quit working at San Quentin.

 RW: So how wasn't it working?